Probiotics After Antibiotics: What to Take and When (2026)

 - Impair short-chain fatty acid (SCFA) production, reducing butyrate-mediated colon cell protection

-Recovery time: a 2020 nature study (Palleja et al.) followed antibiotic-exposed adults and found that while most species recovered within 1.5 months, complete restoration of the original microbiome composition took 3-6 months.
-Some rare taxa did not recover at all within the study period.
+Recovery time: a 2018 study (Palleja et al., Nature Microbiology 2018) followed healthy adults given a short broad-spectrum antibiotic course and found the gut microbiota recovered to near-baseline within about 1.5 months, but several common species were still missing at 6 months.
+Recovery is substantial but not always complete.
 Antibiotic-associated diarrhoea (AAD) affects 5-35% of patients taking antibiotics; this incidence varies significantly by antibiotic type, with clindamycin having the highest AAD rate.

 Evidence-Graded Probiotic Recommendations